-UC Irvine is also a test-free institution, which means that a student’s test scores will not be considered when making an admissions decision.
-Students may still submit SAT or ACT scores to qualify for certain classes, but test scores will not be considered in the UC Irvine admissions office’s holistic review process.
+UC Irvine, as a test-free institution, does not consider a student’s test scores when making admissions decisions.
+Although students can still submit SAT or ACT scores to qualify for certain classes, the UC Irvine admissions office does not consider test scores in their holistic review process.

 The University of California Irvine SAT Requirement

 Applicants to the University of California, Irvine are typically within the top 20% of SAT takers.
-The university consistently accepts SAT composite scores as low as 1230 on a 1600 scale, implying that admission may be a long shot.
-Consistent with the school, some students with SAT scores as low as 1130 could also be accepted.
+The university consistently accepts SAT composite scores as low as 1230 on a 1600 scale, indicating that admission may be challenging.
+In accordance with the school’s admission policy, UC Irvine accepts students with SAT scores as low as 1130 in certain cases.

 The University of California Irvine ACT Requirement

 According to admission data, UCI regularly accepts students with ACT many 26 and above.
 Successful applicants typically submit ACT scores within the top 18% of all applicants nationwide.
-In some cases, it is estimated that the minimum ACT composite score accepted by the varsity will be around 22.
+In certain instances, the estimated minimum ACT composite score accepted by the university is around 22.

 Prospective students with an ACT composite of 30 or higher should be within the top half of applicants, while students with a 33 or higher have excellent chances.
-For the very best average ACT composite score, the university is ranked #15 in California and #102 in the United States.
-ACT scores are submitted by 41% of applicants to the University of California, Irvine.
+With an average ACT composite score of the very best, the University of California, Irvine is ranked #15 in California and #102 in the United States.
+ACT scores are submitted by 41% of applicants to UC Irvine.

 What Are The Admission Requirements For The University of California Irvine in 2023?